synapticloopltd/gradle-plugin-java-sample/README.md

 ## Required Information <sup><sup>[top](#documentr_top)</sup></sup>

  - plugin group - referred to as `«PLUGIN_GROUP»`
+ - plugin description = referred to as `«PLUGIN_DESCRIPTION»`
  - plugin name - referred to as `«PLUGIN_NAME»`
  - plugin package - referred to as `«PLUGIN.PACKAGE»`
+ - plugin path - referred to as `«PLUGIN_PATH»` - this should match the plugin package as per java conventions